 PrintFilePrinter is a utility that watches a specified folder for printer output files and either sends them to a printer or converts them to PDF format.
-It may be useful for DOS and 16-bit Windows application files that cannot communicate directly with current Windows printers.
+It may be useful for DOS and 16-bit Windows applications that cannot communicate directly with current Windows printers.
+It also provides features that make it possible for DOS applications to exchange data with the Windows clipboard.
 It may be especially useful with DOSBox or DOSBox-X or with 16-bit applications running under otvdm/winevdm.
 It is not useful or necessary with vDos, or with the vDosWP or DOSBoxWP systems, which have most of its features already built-in.
 It may be useful in Windows 10; if so, see the notes below on how to create a print-to-file printer in Windows 10.

 You may download the PrintFilePrinter installer here.

 During installation, you will be prompted for a directory to watch (typically C:\TEMP) and a default page size (US Letter, Legal, A4).
 By default, if you use the program's feature that saves a printfile to a PDF, the PDF will be created on the desktop; the installer will ask if you prefer to use a different folder instead.
 You may also choose an option to run the program when Windows starts up.

 The program is a compiled AutoIt script, and your antivirus software will probably warn you against using it.
 If you don't trust my software, don't use my software.
 Please do not waste your extremely valuable time writing me an e-mail informing me that your anti-virus program has flagged this software, or asking whether the software is safe.

 You may download the AutoIt source code here (it includes irrelevant code taken from some of my other projects).

 While this program is running, it continually watches the selected directory (typically C:\TEMP) for newly-created files with these extensions: